cointop-sh/cointop/README.md

 - Q: I ran cointop for the first time and don't see any data?

   - A: Running cointop for the first time will fetch the data and populate the cache which may take a few seconds.

+- Q: I'm no longer seeing any data!

+  - A: Run `cointop --clean` to delete the cache and then rerun cointop.
+If you're still not seeing any data, then please [submit an issue](https://github.com/miguelmota/cointop/issues/new).

 - Q: I installed cointop without errors but the command is not found.